 Finishing Details for the Belle Dress Up Apron

-Next, it’s all about the details… You can choose to hand- or machine-sew the veins on the felt leaves.
+Next, it’s all about the details for our Princess Belle dress up costume… You can choose to hand- or machine-sew the veins on the felt leaves.
 If I had to do it again, I would have just done it for the three leaves on the bodice.

-First, hand-sew the large flower and three various-sized leaves to center of bodice apron.
+First, hand-sew the large flower and three various-sized leaves to center of the bodice for our Belle costume DIY.
+Psst: you’re DIY’ing the heck out of this thing…

 Hand-sew the gathers in the tulle skirt piece and secure the end gathers to the other layers of tulle.
 First, identify where your top layer of gathers will be.